 March 09, 2018

-As a lover of antique reproductions, you know firsthand just how difficult it can sometimes be to keep the different style periods apart.
+As a lover of antique furniture or antique reproductions, you know firsthand just how difficult it can sometimes be to keep the different style periods apart.

 In it, we're outlining a few of the most popular design style periods.